kudobuilder/kuttl/keps/0007-command-asserts.md

 ## Proposal

 Introduce commands as part of `TestAssert`.
 These commands are run at a regular interval like resource assertions until all of them either succeed or the assertion timeout is reached.
+The error code of the command determine success or failure.
 If any of the commands fail, the assert is considered to have failed.
 A command's return value determines if a command failed or not.
 I.e., command assertions behave in the same way as the existing resource assertions.

 As a start, complex commands that parse output can be described using shell environments.
 At a later stage we can implement additional tools to simplify common tasks.
 E.g. to search with a regular expression in command output.

+As the commands run at a regular interval, their output won't be logged on every iteration.
+However, if a command fail, its output will be part of the failure message.
+If the assert runs into its timeout, this failure message will be logged.
+This behavior ensures that that failing commands are logged at most once.
+Later, additional fields can be added to provide finer control over command output logging.

 ### User Stories